 - Pre-heat an oven to 100°C. Drain and rinse the activated mix and evenly spread in a large baking tray.
 Gently roast for 2 hours or until crispy.
 Turn the mix every 30 minutes to ensure they evenly crisp.
 Remove from the oven and allow to cool.

 - For the caramel: place all the ingredients excluding the nut butter into a food processor and blend until a smooth, runny texture is reached.
 Spoon in the nut butter and blend for another 2 minutes.
 Reserve 1.5 tablespoons of the caramel for the topping.

 - Halve the cooled cashews and almonds.
 Using your hands, break the walnuts into rough pieces.

 - Add the filling mix and activated nuts and seeds to the caramel and mix thoroughly until well combined (I find a fork is the best thing to ensure all the caramel is used).

 - Line a baking tray with parchment and evenly spread the caramel mix.
 Use the back of a spoon to flatten the mixture down.
 Place in the fridge for 30 minutes to set.

 - Melt the chocolate and coconut oil together in a bowl over a pot of boiled water until you get a glossy chocolate.

 - Remove the tray from the fridge and pour over the chocolate.
 Roll the baking tray from side to side to evenly spread the chocolate.

-- Add 3 tsp hot water to the reserved caramel and mix together until you get a runny mixture.
+- Add 3 teaspoons of hot water to the reserved caramel and mix together until you get a runny mixture.

 - Using the tip of a teaspoon, draw lines with the caramel across the chocolate.